Rachel Cho

 APPLICATION

 Thank you for your interest in Duke Radiology’s Abdominal Imaging Fellowship.
-Our interview season for this application cycle (start date July 2022) has closed.
-Next year’s application cycle will likely open around 8/1/2021.
-Please visit this page again for more details as the application schedule evolves.
-We have always adhered to SCARD guidelines for the fellowship application process and will continue to do so.
-Please reach out to our fellowship team for more information at any time!
+Our application season this year (for a program start date of July 2027) will open on 11/1/2025.
+We have always followed SCARD guidelines for the fellowship application process and will continue.

 PROGRAM DIRECTOR: